-Already having an admissions colleague who transferred to UWG’s Division of University Advancement, Bretch decided to apply for the director of annual giving in the Office of Alumni Relations.
+Already having an admissions colleague who transferred to UWG’s Division of University Advancement, Bretch decided to apply for the director of annual giving in the Office of Alumni Engagement.

 “The position struck my interest,” she shared.
 “The relationships developed through alumni relations are impactful.
 I love A Day [the most celebrated and historical campaign for the University of West Georgia Annual Fund].
 It is such an incredible tradition that tells a meaningful story of the reasons why we support UWG.
 The community members, alumni and business owners who surround that tradition paint a picture of why UWG is so special.
 Hearing their stories of how West Georgia enriches their lives informs the work that we do.”

 Bretch said it is important for alumni to stay involved with UWG for several reasons.